 While it is clearly evident that Scripture argues for its own authority, Scripture nowhere argues for “authoritative tradition equal with Scripture.”
 In fact, the New Testament has more to say against traditions than it does in favor of tradition.

 The Roman Catholic Church argues that Scripture was given to men by the Church and therefore the Church has equal or greater authority to it.
 However, even among the Roman Catholic Church’s writings (from the First Vatican Council), you will find the acknowledgment that the Church councils that determined which books were to be considered the Word of God did nothing but recognize what the Holy Spirit had already made evident.
 That is, the Church did not “give” Scriptures to men, but simply “recognized” what God, through the Holy Spirit, had already given.
 As A. A. Hodge states, when a peasant recognizes a prince and is able to call him by name, it does not give him the right to rule over the kingdom.
 In like fashion, a church council recognizing which books were God-breathed and possessed the traits of a God-inspired book, does not give the church council equal authority with those books.

-In summary, one cannot find a single passage that states that “the written Word alone, and not tradition also, is our sole authority for faith and practice.”
-At the same time, what must also be admitted is that repeatedly, the Old Testament writers, Jesus, and the apostles turn to the Scriptures as their measuring stick, and commend the same to any and all that would follow them.
+In summary, even though the Bible does not contain the exact words “the written Word stands alone, apart from tradition, as our sole authority for faith and practice,” that principle is found throughout.
+The Old Testament writers, Jesus, and the apostles consistently turn to the Scriptures as their measuring stick and commend the same standard to all.